KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 binding_count is the binding number of the largest binding in the set.
 This means that sparsely populated sets and sets with a very large binding will cause the input buffer to be much larger than it could be with more densely packed binding numbers.
-As a best practice, when using GPU-Assisted Validation with descriptor indexing enabled, make sure descriptor bindings are densely packed.
+As a best practice, when using GPU Assisted Validation with descriptor indexing enabled, make sure descriptor bindings are densely packed.

-If GPU-Assisted Validation device memory allocations fail, the device could become unstable because some previously-built pipelines may contain instrumented shaders.
+If GPU Assisted Validation device memory allocations fail, the device could become unstable because some previously-built pipelines may contain instrumented shaders.
 This is a condition that is nearly impossible to recover from, so the layer just prints an error message and refrains from any further allocations or instrumentations.